Rupak1017/ITMD_542/LAB 2/README.md

 Repository URL: https://github.com/Rupak1017/ITMD_542/

+Working Website hosted on render :- https://crud-app-msnj.onrender.com/ In case problem with installation.

 ## Project Description
 This assignment was designed to showcase how to use, and the usefulness, of nodejs and express js.
 It is a simple Contacts database that has all major CRUD operations.